elevenminustwo/model-ensembling/readme.md

 # Image classification on CIFAR100 with multiple trained models and parallel reliability
-Make sure you installed graphiz on the os.
+Make sure you installed graphviz on the os.
 Otherwise pydot cant call it in virtualenv.
 `sudo apt-get install graphviz`